 Resources for Undocumented and DACA Students

-We understand the unique challenges undocumented students, first generation and/or low income face in higher education.
 This web page is a resource for all students, families, and faculty members who may need additional assistance in navigating on and off campus resources.
 If you need additional information or resources please contact Social Services Coordinator Jahahi Mazariego, LSW, by visiting JCSU 303-C or calling (775) 784-1547 to schedule an appointment.

 The University of Nevada, Reno offers multiple degree programs but understanding the requirements for each program and balancing personal responsibilities may be overwhelming.
 There are academic advising for all majors, where they assist students in creating academic plans that best meet their study of interest.